Last Updated on December 18, 2025 by Black Sunshine Media

 Sarah Vaughan – Sarah Vaughan At Mister Kelly’s (1958)

-Sarah Vaughn was arguably the most gifted jazz vocalist of the era, if not for Ella Fitzgerald and Billie Holiday.
+Sarah Vaughan was arguably the most gifted jazz vocalist of the era, if not for Ella Fitzgerald and Billie Holiday.
 Fortunately for us, unfortunately for Sarah Vaughn fans, we’ve just heard Lady in Satin, and Ella’s up next, so I’d personally be jazzed out at this point.
 As good as Vaughn is, I’d pass on At Mister Kelly’s.

 Tito Puente & His Orchestra – Dance Mania Vol. 1 (1958)

-We’ve already discussed (briefly) Tito Puente, but Dance Mania is something you might put on as background music if you were hosting a dinner party with a Spanish tapas theme.
+Music for adults.
+Dance Mania is something you might put on as background music if you were hosting a dinner party with a Spanish tapas theme.
 Thanks for inviting me.
 Food is great!
 Listen, would you mind explaining to me how the fuck this list does not contain any Chuck Berry?
 How is that possible?

 Dave Brubeck Quartet – Time Out (1959)

-They say Brubeck’s Time Out is the first jazz record to sell a million copies, and I say it’s got two sweet jams and the rest is filler.
+Brubeck’s Time Out is the first jazz record to sell a million copies, and I say it’s got two sweet jams and the rest is filler.
 I dunno.
 It’s not the worst record you could put on while doing the dishes.
 If you dig Vince Guaraldi’s soundtrack for Peanuts, this record will blow your mind.
-The first two-minutes of “Blue Rondo a la Turk” are great fun, until it dissolves into rote sax and piano solos over a lumbering bass line.
-“Take Five” was the big hit and should be part of your vocabulary already.

 Ella Fitzgerald – Sings The Gershwin Song Book (1959)